Uncontrollablly/APlusPromise/PromiseAplusSpecification.md

 If a promise is resolved with a thenable that participates in a circular thenable chain, such that the recursive nature of `[[Resolve]](promise, thenable)` eventually causes `[[Resolve]](promise, thenable)` to be called again, following the above algorithm will lead to infinite recursion.
 Implementations are encouraged, but not required, to detect such recursion and reject `promise` with an informative `TypeError` as the reason. \[[3.6](#notes)\]

-## 4. Notes
+## <a id="notes">3.
+Notes</a>

-1. Here “platform code” means engine, environment, and promise implementation code.
+- 3.1 Here “platform code” means engine, environment, and promise implementation code.
 In practice, this requirement ensures that `onFulfilled` and `onRejected` execute asynchronously, after the event loop turn in which `then` is called, and with a fresh stack.
 This can be implemented with either a “macro-task” mechanism such as [`setTimeout`](https://html.spec.whatwg.org/multipage/webappapis.html#timers) or [`setImmediate`](https://dvcs.w3.org/hg/webperf/raw-file/tip/specs/setImmediate/Overview.html#processingmodel), or with a “micro-task” mechanism such as [`MutationObserver`](https://dom.spec.whatwg.org/#interface-mutationobserver) or [`process.nextTick`](https://nodejs.org/api/process.html#process_process_nexttick_callback).
 Since the promise implementation is considered platform code, it may itself contain a task-scheduling queue or “trampoline” in which the handlers are called.
-2. That is, in strict mode `this` will be `undefined` inside of them; in sloppy mode, it will be the global object.
+- 3.2 That is, in strict mode `this` will be `undefined` inside of them; in sloppy mode, it will be the global object.
-3. Implementations may allow `promise2 === promise1`, provided the implementation meets all requirements.
+- 3.3 Implementations may allow `promise2 === promise1`, provided the implementation meets all requirements.
 Each implementation should document whether it can produce `promise2 === promise1` and under what conditions.
-4. Generally, it will only be known that `x` is a true promise if it comes from the current implementation.
+- 3.4 Generally, it will only be known that `x` is a true promise if it comes from the current implementation.
 This clause allows the use of implementation-specific means to adopt the state of known-conformant promises.
-5. This procedure of first storing a reference to `x.then`, then testing that reference, and then calling that reference, avoids multiple accesses to the `x.then` property.
+- 3.5 This procedure of first storing a reference to `x.then`, then testing that reference, and then calling that reference, avoids multiple accesses to the `x.then` property.
 Such precautions are important for ensuring consistency in the face of an accessor property, whose value could change between retrievals.
-6. Implementations should _not_ set arbitrary limits on the depth of thenable chains, and assume that beyond that arbitrary limit the recursion will be infinite.
+- 3.6 Implementations should _not_ set arbitrary limits on the depth of thenable chains, and assume that beyond that arbitrary limit the recursion will be infinite.
 Only true cycles should lead to a `TypeError`; if an infinite chain of distinct thenables is encountered, recursing forever is the correct behavior.

 ---